-This study employed a mixed method research design to assess the knowledge and skills of School DRRM Coordinators in Irosin District 1.
+This study employed a mixed-method research design to assess the knowledge and skills of School DRRM Coordinators in Irosin District 1.
 A total of 16 coordinators from 14 elementary schools, one integrated school, and one secondary school in Irosin District 1, Sorsogon, participated in the study.
-Participants were purposefully selected to ensure a diverse representation of DRRM knowledge and skills across different school types and sizes, enabling a comprehensive understanding of the district's DRRM practices.
+The study implemented purposeful participant selection to acquire representative knowledge about disaster risk reduction management from diverse schools of all types and sizes.
+The chosen methodology enabled researchers to thoroughly study how different districts implement disaster risk reduction management practices.

-Data collection involved a knowledge test composed of objective-type questions covering standardized DRRM modules, psychological first aid, and school-based first aid.
-Skills were assessed through practical demonstrations, evaluated using researcher-designed rubrics.
-These methods facilitated the identification of participants' baseline knowledge, strengths, and areas needing improvement.
-Ethical considerations were upheld by obtaining informed consent and necessary approvals from relevant authorities.
+Data collection involved a knowledge-based test composed of objective-type questions covering standardized DRRM modules, psychological first aid, and school-based first aid.
+Through practical demonstration assessments researchers evaluated participants' DRRM skills by using designed evaluation rubrics.
+The evaluation methods helped researchers identify participant basic knowledge levels alongside their core skills and areas that required improvement.
+Protocol adherence to ethical standards took place when researchers obtained consent from participants and acquired approvals from relevant controlling entities.